-Tea.
-Warm infusions and decoctions made from the feverfew plant can be used to ease muscle pain and lower inflammation following overexertion of the body.
+Infusion.
+Warm infusions and decoctions made from feverfew leaves and flowers can be used to ease muscle pain and lower inflammation following overexertion of the body.

 Herbal Remedies & Supplements

 Tincture.
-When consumed in a dosage of 60 drops, these concentrated feverfew extracts can help to lower fever and ward off infection.
+When consumed in medicinal doses diluted in water, this concentrated feverfew preparation can help to lower fever and ward off infections.

-Salve or ointment.
-Feverfew salves and ointments are applied topically to heal unsightly skin problems and to stimulate cellular regeneration.
+Ointment.
+A feverfew ointment, or salve, can be applied topically to heal unsightly skin problems and to stimulate cellular regeneration.

-Oil.
-Extracted from the newly-harvested leaves and flowers, feverfew oil may be used in cosmetics or as a massage treatment for stiff muscles.
+Essential oil.
+Extracted from newly-harvested feverfew flowers and leaves, this essential oil can be used in cosmetics, or as a massage treatment for stiff muscles.

 Capsules.
-Made using the dried and crumbled feverfew leaves, capsules are usually taken for long-term migraine prevention, and may be combined with other useful herbs.
+Made using the dried and crumbled feverfew leaves, capsules are usually taken for long-term migraine prevention, and may be combined with other useful herbs with similar properties.